dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Sometimes you have to do some non-idempotent operation, for this you set some flag in db, and if second request came you throw exception.
 But what if several requests came at the same time.
 In this case they all will read flag as false.
 For this you should use `syncronized` keyword.
 This keyword synchronize objects not based on hashcode/equals, but base on internal monitor of each object (so 2 string can be absolutely same yet `syncronized` would see them as 2 different object).
 But if you set it to method level, then all requests for all objects would wait each other.
-You have to syncronized on each object separately.
+You have to synchronized on each object separately.
 For this purpose it's better to use some id
-Plz note that sometimes for each string new object created (for example you use this logic to syncronize inside spring controller method where you parse user input, in this case each time method is called new object string is created, but value can be the same) in this case there are 2 solutions:
+Plz note that sometimes for each string new object created (for example you use this logic to synchronize inside spring controller method where you parse user input, in this case each time method is called new object string is created, but value can be the same) in this case there are 2 solutions:
 * use `intern` method for string (convert either whole object or particular fields `obj.toString().intern()`)
 * use `ConcurrentHashMap` with key as your string and value just `new Object()`.
 This would guarantee that each time same string came, you already have this value in your amp, and then use `synchronized (map.get(yourString)){}`